-Random walks over directed graphs are used to model activities in many domains, such as social networks, influence propagation, and Bayesian graphical models.
+Random walks over directed graphs are used to model activities in many domains, such as social networks, influence/trust propagation, and Bayesian graphical models.
 They are often used to compute the importance or centrality of individual nodes according to a variety of different criteria.

-Here we show how the pseudoinverse of the "random walk" Laplacian can be used to quickly compute measures such as the average number of visits to a given node and various centrality and betweenness measures for individual nodes, both for the network in general and in the case a subset of nodes is to be avoided.
-We show that with a single matrix inversion it is possible to rapidly compute many such quantities.
+Here we show how a fundamental tensor, yielding a unified treatment of a wide variety of importance measures for graphs, can be obtained by precomputation of just one slice of the tensor.
+This leads to quick ways to compute measures such as the average number of visits to a given node and various centrality and betweenness measures for individual nodes, both for the network in general and in the case a subset of nodes is to be avoided.
+This could lead to fast answers to queries about major bottlenecks in the network.